Perhaps the best three hours you spend in May

 - Associate Professor Mikkel Vendelbo, Department of Biomedicine and Department of Clinical Medicine: Nuclear Medicine – From Cells to Humans

-- Associate Professor Ermelinda Porpiglia, Department of Biomedicine: Mapping niche dynamics at single-cell resolution in skeletal muscle using novel technologies
+- Associate Professor Ermelinda Porpiglia, Department of Biomedicine: Mapping niche dynamics at single-cell resolution in skeletal muscle using mass cytometry

 - Professor Jan Wolff, Department of Odontology and Oral Health: Digital dentistry